asyncapi/generator/docs/installation-guide.md

 npm uninstall @asyncapi/cli -g
 ```

-> :memo: **Note:**  To use Generator in your CI/CD pipeline to automate whatever you generate for your event-driven architecture apps, install the AsyncAPI CLI in your pipeline.
+> :memo: **Note:**  To use the generator in your CI/CD pipeline to automate whatever you generate for your event-driven architecture apps, install the AsyncAPI CLI in your pipeline.
 If you are using GitHub Actions, use [Github Actions for Generator](https://github.com/marketplace/actions/generator-for-asyncapi-documents).

 ## Generator Library in Node.js Apps
 Use the generator library in your Node.js projects by installing it via the following command: `npm install @asyncapi/generator`.